CanonicalLtd/maas-docs/en/api.md

 Begins the testing process for a given node.

-A node in the 'ready', 'allocated', 'deployed', 'broken', or any failed state may run tests.
-If testing is started and successfully passes from 'broken' or any failed state besides 'failed commissioning' the node will be returned to a ready state.
+A node in the \'ready\', \'allocated\', \'deployed\', \'broken\', or any failed state may run tests.
+If testing is started and successfully passes from \'broken\' or any failed state besides \'failed commissioning\' the node will be returned to a ready state.
 Otherwise the node will return to the state it was when testing started.

 **Parameters**

 ------------------------------------------------------------------------

 **enable\_ssh** (*Int*): Optional.
-Whether to enable SSH for the testing environment using the user's SSH key(s).
+Whether to enable SSH for the testing environment using the user\'s SSH key(s).
 0 == false.
 1 == true.

 **testing\_scripts** (*String*): Optional.
 A comma-separated list of testing script names and tags to be run.
-By default all tests tagged 'commissioning' will be run.
+By default all tests tagged
+\'commissioning\' will be run.

+**parameters** (*String*): Optional.
+Scripts selected to run may define their own parameters.
+These parameters may be passed using the parameter name.
+Optionally a parameter may have the script name prepended to have that parameter only apply to that specific script.

 **Success**